carlosparaciari/LeastSquarePackage/README.md

 This package comes with a handy command-line application, lsqComputeRotTrans.
-This application reads from two different files (with the coordinates of 3D points in it), and output the rotation and translation connecting the points.
+This application reads from two different files (with the coordinates of 3D points in it), and outputs the rotation and translation connecting the points.
 You can set the method you want to use, and specify the output file where the rotation and translation will be saved.